PorterK/GuardianJSClient/README.md

 ### Note

-All calls are bluebird promises, so you can extend like so:
+All calls are promises, so you can extend like so:

 ```js
 api.editions.search('us') //make the call